Cascella-Group-UiO/HyMD/CONTRIBUTING.md

     name variables and functions all lowercase with underscore as a separator (e.g. some_variable) name classes with starting letters capitalized and no separator (e.g. SomeClass)

-While for FORTRAN the requirements are:
+While for FORTRAN the basic requirements are:

     use 2 spaces for indentation
-    wrap lines to max 80 characters whenever possible do not use GOTO
+    wrap lines to max 80 characters whenever possible do not use GOTO statements
-    use the existing files as reference for variable declaration
+    use lowercase for commands and functions